Skip to main content

 The HOS Complaint Handling Code promotes a positive complaints culture across the social housing sector ensuring that complaints are dealt with fairly in accordance with the requirements of the Code.

-Landlords are expected to annually self-assess against the Code and publish the outcome.
-The Code has recently been revised and will come into effect from 1 April 2024.
-MDH have reviewed their self-assessment form against the Code and this is now available to view on our webpages.
-An Annual Complaint Handling Report and associated documents relating to performance, lessons learnt and a copy of the self-assessment against the Code will be presented to the Councils Home Policy Development Group on 11 June 2024.
-A copy of this report is available to view at: Agenda for Homes Policy Development Group on Tuesday, 11th June, 2024, 2.15 pm - MIDDEVON.GOV.UK Minutes of the outcome of the Homes Policy Development Group will also be available to review once they have been published.
+An Annual Complaint Handling Report and associated documents relating to performance, lessons learnt and a copy of the self-assessment against the Code was last presented to the Councils Home Policy Development Group on 03 June 2025.
+A copy of this report including Minutes of the meeting are available to view at: Agenda for Homes Policy Development Group on Tuesday, 3rd June, 2025, 2.15 pm - MIDDEVON.GOV.UK

-Further details of the revised Code is available on the Housing Ombudsman Service webpages at: Complaint Handling Code | Housing Ombudsman Service (housing-ombudsman.org.uk)
+Further details of the Code is available to view on the Housing Ombudsman Service webpages at: The Complaint Handling Code | Housing Ombudsman Service

 We follow the Housing Ombudsman’s definition of a complaints as ‘an expression of dissatisfaction, however made, about the standard of service actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents’.